WhatsApp closes the year with this campaign, and Telegram?

 -

-Index hide1 Communication through advertising by large technology companies always patents the resources that they use to carry out valuable strategies in the market.2 There are resources that are worth understanding and not only that, defining when it comes to improving brand results and, most importantly, the influence that is achieved in the market with a well-executed communication strategy.3 There are resources that have helped brands communicate with the consumer and advertising has been crucial in this exercise so as not to lose track of it.
+Index hide1 Communication through advertising by large technology companies such as WhatsApp, always patents the resources that they use to carry out valuable strategies in the market.2 There are resources that are worth understanding and defining when it comes to improving brand results and, most importantly, the influence that is achieved in the market with a well-executed communication strategy.3 There are elements that have helped brands communicate with the consumer and advertising has been crucial in this exercise so as not to lose track of it.

-Communication through advertising by large technology companies always patents the resources that they use to carry out valuable strategies in the market.
+Communication through advertising by large technology companies such as WhatsApp, always patents the resources that they use to carry out valuable strategies in the market.

 -

-There are resources that are worth understanding and not only that, defining when it comes to improving brand results and, most importantly, the influence that is achieved in the market with a well-executed communication strategy.
+There are resources that are worth understanding and defining when it comes to improving brand results and, most importantly, the influence that is achieved in the market with a well-executed communication strategy.

 -

-There are resources that have helped brands communicate with the consumer and advertising has been crucial in this exercise so as not to lose track of it.
+There are elements that have helped brands communicate with the consumer and advertising has been crucial in this exercise so as not to lose track of it.

-WhatsApp has surprised the industry with an unexpected advertising campaign, which sets the standard in communication by these instant messaging applications and while playing this piece, what are the other brands preparing?
+WhatsApp has surprised the industry with an unexpected advertising campaign, which sets the standard in communication by these instant messaging applications and while playing this piece, what are the rest of the firms in its category preparing?

 Communicate beyond double popcorn